cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

 ### B. Load balancing

 - Load balancers forward traffic to one or more server instances
-- Spread load across servers and give single point of access (DNS) to the application
+- Spread load across servers and give single point of access (DNS or IP) to the application
 - Handle server failures by redirecting traffic to healthy servers
 - Perform regular health checks on servers
 - Provides SSL termination (HTTPS)